cagatayp0/GermanTrafficSignDetection/README.md

 ## About the Project

 I've done this project for my MEC324 lecture in Turkish-German University.
 The main goal of this project is to detect and classify traffic signs on a given image.
-The traffic signs were splitted into 4 classes.
-Prohibitory, mandatory, danger and other.

 ## About the Classes

-The name of the classes are below.
+The traffic signs were splitted into 4 classes.

 <ul>
   <li>Prohibitory</li>